 It’s easy to understand why we’re all so intrigued by Morocco – with visions of bustling street markets full of exotic goods and spices, sunset camel rides over the sand dunes of the Sahara and the mystic blue streets of Chefchaouen – it’s all too enchanting!
 Not to mention its mountains for hiking and expansive coastline for incredible beaches and surfing.
 There’s adventure at every turn – how can one not be fascinated by this North African gem?

 But with its varying topography, hot climate and conservative Muslim roots – figuring out how and what to pack for Morocco is a bit daunting…

 Welcome to our Morocco survival guide, where we’ll address all of your questions and concerns!
-Here you’ll find your top 21-needs list of packing essentials, recommendation on what to wear in Morocco for the fashion and culture, an in-depth look at Morocco’s weather conditions and how to pack for each season.
-You’ll also get our packing tips specifically for men and women, and what not to pack for Morocco.
+Here you’ll find your top 22-needs list of packing essentials, recommendation on what to wear in Morocco for the fashion and culture, an in-depth look at Morocco’s weather conditions and how to pack for each season.

 So sit back and enjoy the read.
 You’ll soon be a Morocco packing pro, and be more ready than ever to take on your North African backpacking adventure.

 Sign up for our newsletter and get the best travel tips delivered right to your inbox.

 Nomatic Navigator Carry On